Shin'onsen, Hyōgo: Climate

 Shin'onsen has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
 The average annual temperature in Shin'onsen is 12.2 °C. The average annual rainfall is 1841 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.0 °C, and lowest in January, at around 0.8 °C.

 Demographics

 Per Japanese census data, the population of Shin'onsen peaked in the 1950s, and has been declining since.

 History

 The area of the modern town of Shin'onsen was within ancient Tajima Province, and corresponds almost directly to the area of ancient Futakata District.
-In the Edo Period, it was divided between an area was controlled by Toyooka Domain, and by tenryo territory under direct administration of the Tokugawa shogunate.
+In the Edo Period, it was divided between the Toyooka Domain and territory under direct administration of the Tokugawa shogunate (tenryo).
 Following the Meiji restoration, the villages of Onsen and Nishihama and were established within Mikata District with the creation of the modern municipalities system on April 1, 1889.
 On December 11, 1891, Nishihama was raised to town status and renamed Hamasaka.
-On October 1, 2005, Onsen and Hamasaka merger to form the town of Shin'onsen.
+On October 1, 2005, Onsen and Hamasaka merged to form the town of Shin'onsen.